 The school might have already given you a list of the required items.

 Soccer cleats protect the feet from injuries, helps with kicking, while providing traction on the ground so your kid does not slip every time she runs.

-At this stage look for a shoe that has rubber molded sole and studs – no metal studs.
+At this stage look for a shoe that has a rubber-molded sole and studs – no metal studs.